How To Stop A Dog From Jumping Up On Strangers

 Why Do Dogs Jump Up On You?

 Most of the time, a dog will jump up at someone to greet them.
 They greet other dogs with their faces, and they’re simply attempting to do the same with their human friends.

-However, some house guests or strangers can react quite severely to a dog jumping up at them out of fear or surprise, and no matter how friendly your dog is being or how much you trust your dog, a person’s adverse reaction to their jumping can then cause a dog to develop anxiety around people or even lead to aggression.
+However, some house guests or strangers can react quite severely to a dog jumping up at them out of fear or surprise, and no matter how friendly your dog is or how much you trust your dog, a person’s adverse reaction to their jumping can lead to occasional destructive behavior.

-It’s a good habit to train out of your dog – in an ethical, kind way of course!
+It’s a good habit to train jumping up out of your dog – in an ethical, kind way of course!